JohnNewman1/GildedRoseNode/README.md

 This project was set by Makers Academy as a practise tech test.

-The goal of this tech test was to take the legacy code of GildedRose, add a new feature and refactor the code.
-The main challenge is that the Item class can not be changed.
+The goal of this tech test was to take the legacy code of GildedRose, add a new feature and refactor the code without changing the Item class.

 ### Specification